 6.7 Powers not specified in these Articles shall be reserved to the Board of Directors.

 6.8 A quorum for proceedings of the General Assembly shall be established by the participation in the meeting of at least twenty-five percent of the Members in each of the three stakeholder pillars.
-Proceedings of the General Assembly may not be convened at less than thirty (30) days’ notice.
+Participation shall be defined as being physically present at or returning a voting proxy for such a meeting or, in the case of a virtual meeting and vote, by returning a vote on at least one item before the General Assembly within the time frame established by the chair of the Board or by satisfying such other conditions as may be established by the chair of the Board.
+Proceedings of the General Assembly may not be convened at less than thirty (30) days notice.

 7.1 The Board of Directors (alternatively “the Board”) is the executive decision-making body of the Association.
 The Board manages the affairs of the association in accordance with the provisions of these Articles.
 In so doing it seeks to represent the interests of the Association Members as a whole.